 Furthermore, any future expansion of the Bank's Commercial Portfolio may expose the Bank to higher levels of potential or actual losses and require an increase in the allowance for expected credit losses, which could negatively impact the Bank's operating results and financial position.
 Furthermore, the Bank's historical loan loss experience may not be indicative of its future loan losses.
 Credit-impaired or low credit quality loans can also increase the Bank's allowance for expected credit losses and thereby negatively impact the Bank's results of operations.
 The Bank may not be able to effectively control the level of the impaired loans in its total Loan Portfolio.
 In particular, the amount of its reported credit-impaired loans may increase in the future as a result of growth in its Loan Portfolio, including loans that the Bank may acquire in the future, changes in its business profile or factors beyond the Bank's control, such as the impact of economic trends and political events affecting the Region, certain industries or financial markets and global economies, or particular clients' businesses, all of which could be negatively impacted by the effects of the COVID-19 pandemic.
+See "The ongoing effects of the COVID-19 pandemic may adversely affect the Bank's businesses and results of operations."
 These factors, among others, could have a material adverse effect on the Bank's financial condition, results of operations and cash flows.